alexturek/alexturek.github.io/_posts/2022-02-08-Junior-engineers:-your-job-is-to-learn.md

 ## 1. Beating themselves up about having to learn
 aka **"Oh No!
 I'm Stuck"**

 This is understandable, and I remember my first job and the wild emotional swings I went through when I struggled for days or weeks to overcome some seemingly simple problem.
+It's made worse because you don't know what you "should" know and what you can "legitimately" ask for help with, meaning you don't get unstuck.
+This means you get blocked at your actual job.
+Eventually some senior engineer may realize something's off and come ask you how they can help, but in the meantime you can help yourself a bit.

-Talk to your mentor or a more senior engineer, be honest with them, ask for feedback.
+* **Fix: get somebody else's view.** Talk to your mentor or a more senior engineer, be honest with them, ask for feedback.
 9 times out of 10, you're doing fine.

-Or, make sure you're writing lessons down.
-Keep a scratchpad of "Today I Learned." _Here's how I split an array in JavaScript!
+* **Fix: write down what you're learning.** Keep a scratchpad of "Today I Learned." _Here's how I split an array in JavaScript!
 Here's how I search a git repo for a string!_ Set a reminder at a monthly or quarterly interval and revisit that file: seeing that whole list will help you push back your imposter syndrome.

+* **Fix: ask great questions.** I can't improve on Julia Evans' amazing posts, [How to ask good questions](https://jvns.ca/blog/good-questions/), and [How to get useful answers to your questions](https://jvns.ca/blog/2021/10/21/how-to-get-useful-answers-to-your-questions/).
+The best thing you can do is read these and then force yourself to use some of her strategies, and things will get easier _fast_.

 **Senior engineers**: When I see somebody, for example, panicking about not updating sprint tasks fast enough, I try to take them aside and ask what they've been learning.
 Focusing on their success helps them realize it exists.